-Other assets are investments in gold bullion and commercial paper.
+Other assets are investments in gold bullion.
 The fair value of the gold bullion is valued at the closing price reported in an active market in which the gold bullion is traded.
-The commercial paper has a maturity of 109 days and it is reported at face value.

 Some of the investment funds may engage in repurchase agreement transactions.
 Under the terms of a repurchase agreement, the investment funds take possession of an underlying fixed-income debt instrument (collateral) subject to an obligation of the seller to repurchase, and the investment funds to resell, the fixed-income debt instrument at an agreed-upon price and date in the future.
 Fixed-income debt instruments purchased under repurchase agreements are reflected as assets and the obligations to resell as liabilities.
 The market value of the collateral must be equal to or exceed the total amount of the repurchase obligations, including interest.
 Generally, in the event of counterparty default, the investment funds have the right to use the collateral to offset losses incurred.